Strategic fit review · Apogee access path

 Open Venue / output page

-The acquisition and Music Tribe fit narrative behind the product package.
+The acquisition and Apogee fit narrative behind the product package.

-I am looking for a qualified strategic review with someone who can evaluate whether GIG belongs inside Music Tribe as an acquisition, licensing, partnership, or incubation conversation.
+I am looking for a qualified strategic review with someone who can evaluate whether GIG is credible enough for Apogee as an acquisition, licensing, partnership, or incubation conversation.

 Does the product family make sense as a platform?

-Which first product should lead: Cube, Workstation, Control, Racks, or Venue?
+Which first product should lead: Cube, Rig, Console, Racks, or Venue?

 Would acquisition, licensing, partnership, or incubation fit best?

-The goal is a serious review, not a public commitment.
+The goal is a serious Apogee-path review, not a public commitment.